 Getting to Chelem

-These are designated Mexican towns and villages that have been recognized for their distinct beauty, culture, or gastronomy.
-Sisal was indoctrinated on the list quite recently, in 2020.
-It is, without hesitation, one of the best places in the Yucatan to visit.
+Pueblo magicos are designated Mexican towns and villages that have been recognized for their distinct beauty, culture, and gastronomy.
+Sisal was indoctrinated on the list quite in 2020 and is, without hesitation, one of the best places in the Yucatan to visit.

 The port here was first opened in 1810, at which time it was named the Santa María del Sisal.
 Imports and exports between here and Havana started, and that is how the settlement around the port grew, making Sisal an important fishing town at that time.